-Motor insurance and vehicle insurance buyers can use Salva vehicle assistance service, which provides needed information, registration of damage and technical assistance in the event of an unexpected failure of vehicle, towing and the delivery to destination.
-Last year customers got help in nearly 700 events.
+Motor insurance and vehicle insurance buyers can use Salva vehicle assistance service, which provides the necessary information, registration of damage and technical assistance in the event of an unexpected failure of vehicle, towing and delivery to destination.
+Last year, customers got help in over 700 events.

-The greatest claim last year was in property insurance, where compensation of 147 thousand euros was paid for the damage that occurred as a result of breakage of the water system and 131 thousand euros was paid for the restoration of a building destroyed by fire.
+The greatest claim last year was in contractors all risk insurance, where 196 thousand euros was paid for the damages caused by fire during construction work.
+Compensation of 135 thousand euros was paid to cover the losses incurred during robbery and 138 thousand euros was paid for the restoration of a building destroyed in fire.

-The consolidated loss ratio, net of reinsurance, was 59.56 % (2014:49.7%).
+The consolidated loss ratio, net of reinsurance, was 54.20% (2015: 59.56%).